-Law and Order in Civic Center
+Things to see in Civic Center

-Civic Center can be reached with the Hop-on Hop-off buses, which stop nearby.
+Civic Center in Manhattan can be reached with the Hop-on Hop-off buses, which stop nearby.
 At the heart of Civic Center is the Foley Square intersection, with a park called Thomas Paine Park in the middle.
 There are several courthouses around Foley Square and the name of this place is synonymous with the New York legal system.
 Fans of the Law and Order TV series will recognize a lot here.
 Chances are you will even come across a movie set of the series!

 Buildings in Civic Center